About Virtual Loudoun

 The vision of Virtual Loudoun is to cultivate quality, flexible, self-paced, virtual learning.

-Virtual Loudoun (VL) is a program that offers interactive online courses to secondary students.
-Courses are delivered using a course learning management system called VISION through the Internet and available to students 24 hours a day.
-Students are actively engaged in online discussions and learn to track messages, submit documents electronically, and can meet online with teachers and students through a virtual classroom if needed.
-Today, students just like you are are earning high school credits online through Virtual Loudoun.
+Virtual Loudoun Online Learning is a supplemental, self-paced, asynchronous program that offers instructor-led online courses to secondary students that are full-year courses offered in a condensed term.
+Courses are delivered using the Schoology learning management system using content aligned to the Standards of Learning to offer new educational opportunities to students.
+Students actively engage in online discussions, submit documents electronically, and meet synchronously online with teachers and students as needed.
+Students should expect, on average, to dedicate 140 hours to complete a 1 credit course within the term period.
+Today, students just like you are earning high school credits online through Virtual Loudoun.
+(Information about Distance Learning can be found on the Distance Learning program website.)

 Anywhere, Anytime, Online